Venice winner Andersson - bored by stories, inspired by 'Godot'

 In another of the episodes, a man has fallen dead at the food counter of a ferry boat and one of the big preoccupations of the crew assembled around him is what to do with the meal, and the beer, for which he has paid.

-Two of the recurring characters in the film are a pair of sad-sack traveling salesmen selling shopworn novelty items including vampire fangs and a fright mask.
+Two of the recurring characters in the film are a pair of sad-sack travelling salesmen selling shopworn novelty items including vampire fangs and a fright mask.

 Their clients stiff them for payments and their supplier is chasing them for money, but they keep up the pretence that their products make life entertaining.